All the carrier Samsung flagships that have received the August security patch

 This story was originally published and last updated .

 Samsung got incredibly fast when it comes to security patches, often beating even Google to the punch.
 The story is different for carrier-issued updates, but compared to prior years, they've gotten quicker, too.
-As such, T-Mobile and Verizon have just rolled out the August security patch to the Note10 series, and AT&T has updated the Note8.
-Additionally, T-Mobile has released the new firmware to the Galaxy S10 5G.
+As such, T-Mobile has just rolled out the August security patch to the Galaxy S10 series, including the 5G variant.

 T-Mobile Galaxy S20 changelog.